jamesec/evenc.github.io/o/customized_email.md

 Get your own domain from [Porkbun](https://porkbun.com/) or [Namecheap](https://namecheap.com/).

-Get a Tuta mail account through [my referal link](https://app.tuta.com/signup?ref=VTBEVVg3WnU), if you're ok with it.
+Get a `Tuta Mail` account through [my referal link](https://app.tuta.com/signup?ref=VTBEVVg3WnU), if you're ok with it.

 You can register for a free account first, then upgrade to paid plan at a later time.

-Set up Tuta mail with your own domain.
+Set up `Tuta Mail` with your own domain.
 Refer to this video for steps:<br>
 [How to add your custom domain to Tutanota - YouTube](https://www.youtube.com/watch?v=NKYyqRtRc0o)

-Alternatively you can choose Proton Mail, or other encrypted mail services.
+Alternatively you can choose `Proton Mail`, or other encrypted mail services.

 It depends on factors like pricing, offerings, and your user experience preferences.
 For example,
-- Mail Plus, Proton Mail
+- Mail Plus, `Proton Mail`
 	- 1 custom domain
 	- $3.99 /month - paid yearly
-- Revolutionary, Tuta Mail
+- Revolutionary, `Tuta Mail`
 	- 3 custom domains
 	- €3 /month - paid yearly